galantelab/reboot/docs/README.md

    <br>

-   The plots in the output are a histogram with the distribution of the coefficients and a lollipop plot with the most relevant coefficients.
+   The output plots include a histogram with the distribution of the regression coefficients and a lollipop plot with the most relevant coefficients.

-## Application of generated gene/transcript signatures in survival data
+## Application of gene/transcript signatures in survival

-   Reboot produces and applies a score for all samples based on the signature previously obtained from the regression module.
+   Reboot produces and applies a score for all samples based on the signature previously obtained from the **regression** module.
 Note that, at this step, a different sample set may be provided for validation purposes, for example.

-   Both univariate and multivariate survival analyses use by default the median score value as cutoff to stratify patients in high and low score genetic signature, unless the ROC option is chosen.
+   By default, both univariate and multivariate survival analyses use the median score value as cutoff to stratify patients in high and low score signatures, unless the ROC option is chosen.
 In that case, the cutoff value is based on the ROC curve using NNE (Nearest Neighbour Estimate) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
 If more than one J coefficients is present, then the first one is chosen.

-   Reboot also offers the multivariate option, where other clinical variables such as therapy, age, gender, among others can be included for a multivariate survival analysis.
-Multiple univariate analysis are made and only variables with a p-value <= 0.2 are selected for the final multivariate analysis.
-Statistical tests are performed in order to evaluate the relevance of each co-variable as a prognostic factor of a given event (overall / progression-free / recurrence-free survival).
+   Reboot also offers the multivariate option, where other clinical variables such as therapy, age, gender, among others can be included in a multivariate survival model.
+Multiple univariate analysis are performed and only variables with a p-value <= 0.2 are selected for the final multivariate model.
+Statistical tests are performed in order to evaluate the relevance of the signature score along with co-variables as prognostic factor of a given event (overall / progression-free / recurrence-free survival).

    Additionally, if the ROC option is chosen along with the multivariate option, the multivariate analysis is done with a bootstrap resampling method once the clinical dataset provided passes the filters: (i) final dataset with at least 70% of the original one (NAs filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
 Otherwise, a multivariate analysis is performed without the bootstrap method.
 After 100 iterations, the relevance frequency of each co-variable with the event is calculated.
 Several plots are drawn for variables whose frequencies are at least 25%.